 Individuals sued for copyright infringement usually end up using the following legal defenses:

-3. Be ready to Face Legal Sanctions
+3. Be Ready to Face Legal Consequences

-The court determines the monetary damages in infringement cases by considering actual damages (lost sales, licensing revenue, and other financial loss), infringer’s profits (awarded if it exceeds the amount of compensatory damages), statutory damages (monetary damages specified under the copyright law), and even expenses associated with the copyright litigation.
+The court determines the monetary damages in infringement cases by considering actual damages (lost sales, licensing revenue, and other financial loss), infringer’s profits (awarded if it exceeds the amount of compensatory damages), statutory damages (monetary damages specified under the copyright law), and expenses associated with the copyright litigation.

 In an infringement action, plaintiffs may not demand both actual and statutory damages.
-Depending on the extent of the infringing activity, payment for the latter may range from $750 to $30,000.

 Scope of Copyright Protection